dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

-When you now use a API [click] like setTimeout, you call the API with a callback.
+🟦 When you now use a API like setTimeout, [click] you call the API with a callback.
 And continue executing code from stack.

-Once the Timeout is reached, the Runtime puts callback into the Task Queue.
+🟦 Once the Timeout is reached, [click] the Runtime puts callback into the Task Queue.

-When the stack is empty, the Event Loop takes the first task from the Task Queue and puts it into the stack.
+🟦 When the stack is empty, [click] the Event Loop takes the first task from the Task Queue and puts it into the stack.

-D: So as a result, I should push tasks into the Runtime and not do them in JavaScript?
+🟥 So as a result, I should push tasks into the Runtime and not do them in the JavaScript VM?

-A: Yes, exactly!
-There's a lot of ways to do that. [click] -->
+🟦 Yes, exactly!
+There's a lot of ways to do that.

+🟦 [click] -> next slide
+-->

 ---